ria-ee/X-Road-EE-docs/md/ig-ss_x-road_v6_security_server_installation_guide.md

 2. Add the X-Road repository’s signing key to the list of trusted keys (**reference data: 1.2**):

         curl http://x-tee.ee/packages/live/xroad/repo.gpg | sudo apt-key add -

+3. (Optional step) If you want to use remote database server instead of the default locally installed one, you need to pre-create a configuration file containing the database administrator master password.
+This can be done by performing the following steps:

+        sudo touch /etc/xroad.properties
+        sudo chown root:root /etc/xroad.properties
+        sudo chmod 600 /etc/xroad.properties

+    Edit `/etc/xroad.properties` contents.
+See the example below.
+Replace parameter values with your own.

+        postgres.connection.password = 54F46A19E50C11DA8631468CF09BE5DB

-3. Issue the following commands to install the security server packages:
+4. Issue the following commands to install the security server packages (use package xroad-securityserver-ee to include configuration specific to Estonia; use package xroad-securityserver-fi to include configuration specific to Finland):

         sudo apt-get update
         sudo apt-get install postgresql